Skip to main content

 403(b) Plan

 Historically, 403(b) plans were limited to annuity contracts from insurance companies.
-While annuities are still common in 403(b) plans, many now offer mutual funds and other investment options similar to 401(k) plans.
-Some 403(b) plans still have limited investment menus, high-fee annuity products, and surrender charges that 401(k) participants wouldn't tolerate.
+Many plans now offer mutual funds and other investments similar to what you'd find in a 401(k), but some still have limited menus, high-fee annuity products, and surrender charges that would raise eyebrows in the 401(k) world.

-Employer matching in 403(b) plans varies widely.
-Many nonprofits and schools offer generous matches (some contributing 10%+ of salary regardless of employee contributions).
+Employer matching varies widely.
+Some schools and nonprofits are surprisingly generous — contributing 10%+ of your salary regardless of whether you chip in.
 Others offer no match at all.
-Always contribute enough to capture the full employer match — it's an immediate 50-100% return on your contribution.
+Either way, always contribute enough to capture whatever match is available.
+It's an immediate 50-100% return on your money.

 Frequently Asked Questions